hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ### Configuring the backend

-Additionally the blob storage adapter itself needs to be [registered](./adapter_registration.md) in the environment variable `HETIDA_DESIGNER_ADAPTERS` in the designer backend.
-The blob storage adapter's part of the environment variable could for example like this:
+The blob storage adapter needs to be [registered](./adapter_registration.md) in the designer backend.
+The blob storage adapter's part of the environment variable `HETIDA_DESIGNER_ADAPTERS` could for example look like this:
 ```
 blob-storage-adapter|Blob-Storage-Adapter|http://localhost:8090/adapters/blob|http://hetida-designer-runtime:8090/adapters/blob
 ```